-With the support of elected officials and the Fairmount Park Conservancy, EFDC found a development partner, Brinton Housing, to renovate and operate the Bathey as a cafe.
+With the support of elected officials and the Fairmount Park Conservancy, EFDC found a development partner, Brinton Housing, to renovate and operate the Bathey as a cafe – which it remains to this day.
 EFDC obtained funding from the William Penn Foundation, Delaware Valley Regional Planning Commission, and the Pennsylvania Department of Conservation and Natural Resources to rehabilitate the building, and the Bathey reopened as the Trolley Car Cafe in 2010.
 As a result of the Cafe’s growing popularity in the neighborhood as well as among recreationists frequenting the Schuylkill River Trail system, the Cafe was expanded in 2016.

-Together with the Twin Bridges Parking Lot, the Trolley Car Cafe has become a trailhead along Philadelphia’s 8 1/2 mile recreational loop and has put East Falls on the State’s Schuylkill River Heritage Area Map.
+Together with the Twin Bridges Parking Lot, the Trolley Car Cafe became a trailhead along Philadelphia’s 8 1/2 mile recreational loop and has put East Falls on the State’s Schuylkill River Heritage Area Map.